 On the one hand, then, the psalms provide us with "I wanna" prayers.
 I wanna awaken the dawn (Ps.
 108).
 I wanna give thanks in song (Ps.
 28).
 I wanna praise your justice (Ps.
 101).
 I wanna my enemies to perish (Ps.
 35).
 On the other hand, we encounter "I will" prayers.
 I will yet praise You (Ps.
 42).
 I will not be shaken (Ps.
 62).
 I will lift up my eyes to the mountains (Ps.
 121).
 I will remember the days of long ago (Ps.
 143).

 What is my point?
 Perhaps what we find in CWM is slightly more "I wanna" than "I will" songs.
 The "I wanna" come in two sorts.
 There are the "I wanna" compositions.
-They sound like this: Boom!--I had my quiet time today.
-Boom!--A song came to me.
-Boom!--Let's all sing it.
+They sound like this: Boom--a song came to me!
+Boom--Let's all sing it!
 There are also the "I wanna" subject matters.
-It usually sounds something like: All I wanna do right now is to praise you, yo.
+It usually sounds something like: All I wanna do right now is to praise you.
 Many great hymns, of course, have emerged out of experiences of spontaneous desire.
 Charles Wesley, for example, composed spontaneous eruptions of praise while riding his horse across the English countryside.

-Bonhoeffer was not a man to speak daintily.
-He spoke with bite.
-He said something once that I find very helpful as I think about the calling of liturgical songwriters.
+Bonhoeffer said something once that I find very helpful as I think about the calling of liturgical songwriters.
 It leans, granted, towards the "I will" end.
 But the effect of his admonition is salutary as well as hopeful for the "I wanna" desires of our hearts.
 It puts these desires in their right perspective.

 That said, I will let Bonhoeffer have the last word here.
 (Note: when he says "Word of God," he means chiefly Jesus.)